-Hungary became a battleground in the latter stages of WW2, between the military forces of Nazi Germany and the USSR.
+Hungary became a battleground in the latter stages of WW2, between the military forces of Nazi Germany and the Union of Soviet Socialist Republics.
 90% of Hungarian industrial capacity was damaged, half of it destroyed altogether.
-Transportation became difficult, with most of the nation’s rail capacity damaged or destroyed.
-What remained was either carted off to Germany, or seized by the Soviets, as reparations.
+Transportation was difficult with most of the nation’s rail capacity, damaged or destroyed.
+What remained was either carted off to Germany or seized by the Russians, as reparations.

 Banks received low rate loans, so that money could be loaned to companies to rebuild.
 The government hired workers directly, giving out loans to others and in many cases, outright grants.
 The country was flooded with money, the stuff virtually grew on trees, but there was nothing to back it up.

 The government responded by changing the name, and the color, of the currency.
-The Pengö was replaced by the Milpengö (1,000,000 Pengö), which was replaced by the Bilpengö (1,000,000,000,000 Pengö), and finally by the (supposedly) inflation-indexed Adopengö.
-This spiral resulted in the largest denomination common currency note ever printed, the Milliard Bilpengö.
+The Pengö was replaced by the Milpengö (1,000,000 Pengö), which was replaced by the Bilpengö (1,000,000,000,000) and finally the (supposedly) inflation-indexed Adopengö.
+The spiral resulted in the largest denominated note in history: the Milliard Bilpengö.
 A Billion Trillion Pengö.

 The thing was worth twelve cents.

-One more currency replacement and all that Keynesian largesse would finally stabilize the currency, but at what cost?
-Real wages were reduced by 80% and creditors wiped out.
+One more currency replacement and all that Keynesian largesse would finally stabilize the currency, but at what price?
+Real wages were reduced by 80%.
+If you were owed money you were wiped out.
 The fate of the nation was sealed when communists seized power in 1949.
-Hungarians could now share in that old Soviet joke: “They pretend to pay us, and we pretend to work”.
+Hungarians could now share in that old Soviet joke.
+“They pretend to pay us, and we pretend to work”.